lunaris-audio/lunaris-libraries/README.md

 # lunaris-libraries

-Collection of libraries for audio amplifier projects with RP2040 micro-controller.
+Collection of libraries for audio amplifier projects with RP2040 micro-controller in ArduinoIDE.

 List of libraries: